 San Fernando Valley residents can now access UCLA Health hospital services closer to home.
 The 260-bed hospital formerly known as West Hills Hospital and Medical Center has been renamed UCLA West Valley Medical Center.

-For more information, scan the QR code or go to: uclahealth.org/hospitals/west-valley/welcome New community clinic opens in Santa Barbara UCLA Health is expanding with a new primary and specialty care location in Santa Barbara.
-This clinic joins the UCLA Health network of more than 280 primary and specialty clinics in convenient locations throughout Los Angeles, Orange, San Luis Obispo, Santa Barbara and Ventura counties.
+For more information, scan the QR code or go to: uclahealth.org/hospitals/west-valley/welcome joins the UCLA Health network of more than 280 primary and specialty clinics in convenient locations throughout Los Angeles, Orange, San Luis Obispo, Santa Barbara and Ventura counties.

+Barbara.
+This clinic

+New

+in Santa

+Barbara

-For more information about clinics in your area, scan the QR code or go to: uclahealth.org/locations Are You Covered?
-How to Apply Sunscreen Correctly Skin cancer is the most common form of cancer in the United States.
+For more information about clinics in your area, scan the QR code or go to: uclahealth.org/locations

+Are You Covered?
+How to Apply Sunscreen Correctly

+Skin cancer is the most common form of cancer in the United States.
 According to the American Academy of Dermatology, one-in-five Americans will develop skin cancer during their lifetime, and approximately 9,500 Americans are diagnosed with skin cancer each day.
 Besides seeking shade, one of the best ways to protect against skin cancer is by using sunscreen properly.
 Esther S. Yu, DO, a UCLA Health family medicine physician in downtown Los Angeles, explains how.

 What's the right way to apply sunscreen?